d18c7db/FPGA_1942/readme.md

 2. in `OBJ_GEN.vhd` comment out the `RAM_H9_H10` block.

 The following picture will appear in the `screens` folder:

 [![Object screen shot](doc/2_OBJ.gif)](doc/2_OBJ.gif)

 If all three modules are left in, then the composite picture looks like this:

 [![Game screen shot](doc/3_CHR_SCR_OBJ.gif)](doc/3_CHR_SCR_OBJ.gif)

-The purpose of commeting out the RAM blocks is because during simulation an equivalent debug ROM block is activated.
+The purpose of commenting out the RAM blocks is because during simulation an equivalent debug ROM block is activated.
 ROM_A9, ROM_D2 and ROM_H9_H10 have been prepared with suitable contents to simulate what the respective RAMs would have been loaded with by the CPU had we not commented it out.
 This way we only have